-Ohio basketball fans definitely have something to cheer for with the Cavaliers based in Cleveland.
-Sadly they were forced to watch their beloved superstar LeBron James move to LA but he did bring the city of Cleveland a championship that they had been starving for.
+Ohio basketball fans definitely have something to cheer for with the Cleveland Cavaliers.
+Sadly, they were forced to watch their beloved superstar LeBron James move to LA, but he did bring the city of Cleveland a championship that they had been starving for since forever.

-The Cleveland Browns represent Ohio in the NFL and although they’ve never won a Super Bowl, they have won multiple NFL Championships and have earned a loyal following in the state.
+The Cleveland Browns represent Ohio in the NFL and although they’ve never won a Super Bowl, they have won multiple NFL Championships and have earned a loyal following in the state and worldwide.
 Fans have now turned their attention to Browns controversial starting quarterback Deshaun Watson who is mobile with a powerful throwing arm once he knocks off the rust from not having played in a while.

-Also repping Ohio in the NFL are the Cincinnati Bengals who are now led by talented QB Joe Burrow whose favorite deep-threat target is WR Ja’Marr Chase.
+Also, repping Ohio in the NFL are the former AFC Champions Cincinnati Bengals who are now led by talented QB Joe Burrow whose favorite deep-threat target is WR Ja’Marr Chase.
 They play out of Paul Brown Stadium in downtown Cincinnati.

-The Cleveland Indians have re-established themselves as a force in Major League Baseball posting 5 straight plus-500 seasons in nine of the last ten years including some exhilarating runs in the playoffs which included a trip to the World Series in 2016.
+The recently renamed Cleveland Guardians have re-established themselves as a force in Major League Baseball posting plus-500 seasons in nine of the last ten years including some exhilarating runs in the playoffs which included a trip to the World Series in 2016.

-Collegiate football and basketball, while still unclear whether it will be bettable, has tremendous following as supporters go wild for the Buckeyes, Bobcats, Rockets, and Raiders.
+Collegiate football and basketball has a tremendous following as supporters go wild for the Buckeyes, Bobcats, Rockets, and Raiders.

-The Buckeyes, ofcourse, being the biggest of the bunch as they are, in NCAA football, the only Power 5 Conference program in the state and play in the Big Ten Conference
+The Ohio State Buckeyes, of course, being the biggest of the bunch as they are in NCAA football, the only Power 5 Conference program in the state and play in the Big Ten Conference